-As I mentioned above, the proteins in grains are very difficult to digest.
+I believe (as a certified holistic health coach) that cutting out gluten is a MUST for everyone with an autoimmune condition — even if you don’t see an immediate change.
+Going the extra step and cutting out all grains is a wonderful act you can do for your body.
+Why?
 Phytates and phytic acid, which are found in grains, can interfere with our digestive process and immune system.
 These can result in higher inflammation levels, mineral deficiencies, and other problems.
-Best solution: sub in “rice cauliflower” or almond flour in your recipes.
+Best solution: sub in the many flours now available that are gluten-free, including almond flour, in your recipes.